 The hitchcock zoom, in film, is just demonstrating the optical effect.
-How far away to stand is, almost always, the first decision that photographers have to make.
+In photography, how far away to stand is almost always the first decision that photographers have to make.

 How do you learn this?
-I can show you a million photos, or you can take photos of the same object while moving forwards and backwards from it.
+I can show you a million photos, or you can go take a few photos of the same object while moving forwards and backwards from it.
+Experiment!

 When you zoom in or out with a zoom lens (or by switching lenses), Nothing about the image changes.
 Nothing except for what section is visible, it’s just a crop!

 Okay, the depth of field changes.
 Wider lens = deeper depth of field.
 Nothing changes about the nature of the size of the objects in a scene.
 They don’t really “get bigger”, that only happens when you move closer.
 All you are doing, when you zoom, is crop the photo!
 That’s it!
 That’s it!
 Nothing else!